songlinl/btp-mission-hybrid-rag/run/hybrid-rag.md

 2. Document chunking is applied to break large text files into smaller, manageable pieces suitable for semantic indexing.

-    >[!Note] "Chunking" enables finer-grained retrieval, ensuring that responses are grounded in the most relevant segment of a document.
+    >📝**Note**: "Chunking" enables finer-grained retrieval, ensuring that responses are grounded in the most relevant segment of a document.

 3. Embeddings are generated from the text chunks using models from SAP Generative AI Hub, producing dense vector representations of each chunk.

-    >[!Note] Embeddings allow the system to search by meaning rather than keywords.
+    >📝**Note**: Embeddings allow the system to search by meaning rather than keywords.

 4. The generated embeddings are stored in SAP HANA Cloud’s vector engine, enabling high-performance semantic search over unstructured data.